 - Aviation Safety Resource Website

-Our website contains volumes of information about almost every aspect of aviation safety and aviation risk management.
-This information is available in the Resources section of this website and can be copied and shared with your employees.
-We also provide links to other safety-related websites and information sources.
-The SM4 website gives users the opportunity to directly engage nationally recognized safety experts—our SM4 Partners—by asking them questions about your safety-related issues.
+The SM4 website contains volumes of information about almost every aspect of aviation safety and aviation risk management.
+This information is available in the Resources section of the website and can be copied and shared with your colleagues.

-If you register as an SM4 participant, you will receive a monthly aviation safety newsletter.
-The SM4 Newsletter articles are focused on cutting edge issues related to aviation safety.
-The SM4 Newsletters, which can be used to augment the Safety Promotion pillar of your SMS, are delivered electronically every month, and they often contain links to expanded aviation safety information.
+If you sign-up with SM4, you will receive a monthly aviation safety bulletin via email.
+The SM4 Bulletin articles are focused on cutting edge issues related to aviation safety which can be used to augment the Safety Promotion pillar of your SMS.

 - Aviation Safety Initiatives